 “Right, they just disappeared on their own.”
 Randy’s mother ambled back to the kitchen area.
 “You two have fun.”

 Randy and Jason left.
 Randy dribbled the ball as they walked down the sidewalk.
-“My mom’s making way too big of a deal about her back injury,” Randy said knowingly.
+“My mom’s making way too big of a deal about her back injury,” Randy informed.
 “She isn’t going to need any surgery.
 She just wants sympathy.”

-“I don’t know,” Jason countered, “back injuries can be pretty bad.”
+“I don’t know,” Jason said, “back injuries can be pretty bad.”

 “She’s also trying to milk workman’s comp.”